salient-labs/toolkit/README.md

 # lkrms/util

-A PHP toolkit with opinionated defaults and a small footprint.
+A lightweight PHP toolkit for elegant backend/CLI apps.
+Opinionated but not presumptuous.
+PSR-friendly but not always compliant. *May contain traces of Laravel.*

 ## Installation